ACS Award in Analytical Chemistry

 Sponsored by Battelle Memorial Institute

-He served as chairman of the 1980 Gordon Conference on Analytical Chemistry and has received numerous awards for his research and educational activities.
-For example, he received the 1986 ACS Award in Chromatography, the 1988 ACS Chemical Instrumentation Award, and the 1992 ACS Award in Separation Science & Technology.
-He was named "Scientist of the Year" by R&D Magazine in 1994.
+Winning this award "is a very nice recognition of the work that my students and I have done together over the years," Jorgenson says.
+"We were just being curious and having fun, but it is nice to see that it has been useful as well."

-Novotny is a member of two foreign academies: the Royal Society for Sciences (Sweden) and the Learned Society of the Czech Republic.
-He is also a recipient of several distinctions and honorary degrees from European institutions.
+Jorgenson received a B.S. degree from Northern Illinois University in 1974 and earned a Ph.D. from Indiana University in 1979.
+His honors include the 2005 Pittsburgh Analytical Chemistry Award and the ACS Northeast Section's 2004 Esselen Award for Chemistry in the Public Interest.

-The award address will be presented before the Division of Analytical Chemistry.-MICHAEL FREEMANTLE
+The award address will be presented before the Division of Analytical Chemistry.—Susan Morrissey

 Join the conversation